veit/jupyter-tutorial/docs/data/index.rst

         network analysis.
     `Web Scraping Reference <https://blog.hartleybrody.com/web-scraping-cheat-sheet/#javascript-heavy-websites>`_
         Overview of web scraping with Python.

+With :doc:`DVC <../productive/dvc/index>` we present you a tool that allows data provenance, i.e. the traceability of the origin of the data and the way they are created.

 We introduce :doc:`postgresql/index`, :doc:`postgresql/sqlalchemy` and
 :doc:`postgresql/postgis/index` for storing relational data, Python objects and